 Wondersmile Clear Aligners are a safe and effective way to straighten your teeth and get your best smile.
-When you get started, it’s not uncommon for new teeth aligner patients to report some soreness in their teeth.
+When you get started, it’s not uncommon for new patients to report some aligner pain in their teeth.
 Read on to find out why this happens and how to make your clear aligners the most comfortable.

 The shape of the aligner is different to the shape of your teeth.

-Any discomfort you experience will ease in the first two weeks.
+Any pain or discomfort you experience will ease in the first two weeks.

 When worn for two weeks, the aligner will gradually and gently move your teeth into the form and shape of the aligner.
 This process will repeat with each aligner, progressively moving your teeth toward the finish line at the end of your treatment.